 The copy written in English is so exquisitely butchered that that alone makes a stay almost mandatory.
 I would put it up on the blog but I think you should just go see for yourself.
-I was both wildly entertained while reading it, and eventually even educated a bit when I managed to decipher the baffling code.
+I was both wildly entertained while reading it, and eventually even educated somewhat when I managed to decipher the baffling code.

 English is a brutally unforgiving second language.
 And, for some English-speaking folks, it’s also a brutally unforgiving first language.
 So absolutely no points were deducted for an imperfect translation.
 On the contrary, add half a star for making my already lovely day that much better.

-Before I make a condescending cad of myself (if there’s still time), let me admit that I barely speak ten words of Italian though a stack of one-hundred Italian flash-cards sits not seventy centimeters from my eyes at least six hours out of every day.
-But I’m in Macedonia at the time of this writing and struggling to get a handle on just the Macedonian alphabet, let alone learn full sentences.
+Before I make a condescending cad of myself (if there’s still time), let me admit that I barely speak ten words of Italian, though a stack of one-hundred Italian flash-cards sits not seventy centimeters from my eyes at least six hours out of every day.
+But I’m in Macedonia at the time of this writing, and struggling to get a handle on just the Macedonian alphabet, let alone learn full sentences.
 I’ve not made any time to learn Italian yet.